 An effective incident response plan will help you:

-• Coordinate cybersecurity efforts if an incident occurs.
+- Coordinate cybersecurity efforts when an incident occurs

-To effectively manage insider threats, plan your procedure for investigating both cybersecurity incidents and possible remediation activities.
+To effectively manage insider threats, create procedures for investigating both cybersecurity incidents and possible remediation activities.

-• Assessing the harm caused by the incident
+- Assessing the damage caused by the incident

 9. Educate your employees

-The contents of a training course will depend on the security risks, tools, and approaches used in your organization.
-However, there are some common steps for every organization to consider:
+The contents of any training courses you offer should depend on the security risks, tools, and approaches used in your organization.
+However, there are some common steps that every organization should take:

-• Explain the reason for implementing the insider threat program; include examples of recent attacks and their consequences
+- Explain the reason for implementing an insider threat program; include examples of recent attacks and their consequences

-• Inform your employees of whom they should contact first if they notice an insider threat indicator or need assistance on cybersecurity-related issues
+- Inform your employees about whom they should contact first if they notice an insider threat indicator or need assistance with cybersecurity-related issues

-The final part of insider threat awareness training is measuring its effectiveness.
-To do this, you can interview employees, prepare tests, or simulate an insider attack to see how your employees respond.
-These actions will reveal what your employees have learned and what you should pay attention to during the next training sessions.
+The final stage of insider threat awareness training is measuring its effectiveness.
+To do this, you can interview employees, prepare tests, or simulate a targeted attack to see how your employees respond.
+This will reveal what your employees have learned and what you should pay attention to during future training sessions.

 10. Review your program regularly

-Creating an insider threat program isn’t a one-time activity.
+Creating an insider threat program isn’t a one-off process.
 Insider threats evolve and become more elaborate and dangerous over time.
-Therefore, you should review and update your program in these cases:
+Therefore, you should review and update your program:

-• Whenever you have any changes in your insider threat response team
+- Upon changes to your insider threat response team

-Note: In this article, we describe each step briefly.
+Note: This article briefly describes each step of developing an insider threat program.
 For more comprehensive information, please refer to our whitepaper.

 How can Syteca help you implement an insider threat program?

-You can manage user access granularly with Syteca’s privileged access management (PAM) module that allows you to configure access rights for each user and user role, verify user identities with multi-factor authentication, and manually approve access requests.
-With these controls in place, you can limit users to accessing only the specific data they need for their job.
-Consequently, you can reduce the risk of insider threats and sensitive data misuse.
+With Syteca PAM, you can manage user access granularly.
+It allows you to configure access rights for each user and user role, identify unmanaged privileged accounts within your IT environment, manage corporate account credentials, verify user identities through multi-factor authentication, and manually approve access requests.
+With these controls in place, you can limit users to accessing only the specific data they need in order to do their jobs.
+Consequently, you can reduce the risk of opportunistic attacks and authorized access misuse.

 Conclusion

 The ten steps listed in this article can help you build an effective insider threat prevention and detection program.
-To successfully implement your program, you may need a dedicated insider threat protection platform, such as Syteca.
-The platform allows you to deter insider threat activity, detect any signs of it, and quickly disrupt suspicious actions.
-Syteca can seamlessly integrate into your existing IT infrastructure to fortify your security posture against human-related risks.
+To successfully implement your program, you may need a dedicated cybersecurity solution.
+The Syteca platform allows you to detect early signs of insider threats and quickly address them.
+In addition, Syteca integrates seamlessly with your existing IT infrastructure and is easy to scale as your organization grows.